senorrobo/Chatgpt/mmo_rpg/README.md

 python3 main.py
 ```

-The client simply loads Panda3D's sample environment and connects to the server.
-Use it as a starting point for your own MMO project.
+The client now features simple player movement, an FPS-style camera, and basic physics using Panda3D's Bullet engine.
+Use this as a starting point for your own MMO project.